 One of the common concerns of working in the U.S. is to decide what stuff you would like to bring from India.
 If you are coming to the U.S. on a temporary work visa you must make a list of essentials you would like to carry.
 If you are coming for a very short while there is no need to carry a lot of things.
 However, if you are coming on the H/L/F visa it is better to know what you are getting into.
 This article explains what things Indians must carry when you come to the U.S. for the first time.
 The article also sheds light on the products that are easily available in U.S. and some of the alternative products that can be purchased from the local market.

-To start with, there are many parts of U.S. that have many Indian grocery stores.
+To start with, Indian grocery stores are prevalent in several parts of US today.
 If you are coming to San Francisco Bay Area or say, New York you will find an Indian store in almost every neighborhood.
-Try to ascertain the nearness to such stores in your future neighborhood.
-That is the good part.
+Conducting an online search of such available stores in your proximity would be a good idea in terms of planning.

-However there are not many Indian stores in other parts of U.S. If you prefer to eat Indian meals you must consider carrying some basic kitchen essentials with you.
+However, having many Indian stores in other parts of U.S. is not always the case.
+If you prefer to eat Indian meals you must consider carrying some basic kitchen essentials with you.
 Here is a list of things that you may consider bringing from India.
-We have also compiled a list of alternative products that you can buy in U.S. We have clearly mentioned what you can purchase from an Indian store as well in the table below.
+We have also compiled a list of alternative products that you can buy in the U.S. We have clearly mentioned what you can purchase from an Indian store as well in the table below.